Benefits of automated time & attendance

-A good ATA system will significantly facilitate verification and approval of time sheets eliminating all of this mundane, inefficient work and free managers up to work on productive tasks.
+A good ATA system will significantly facilitate verification and approval of time sheets.
+This will eliminate boring, inefficient work while also freeing managers to work on other tasks.

 Fewer Inquiries to the HR Department

 A good ATA system will provide useful information, traditionally requested from the HR or payroll departments, to those individuals with employee self-service.
-By making this information available on-line, your HR and payroll depts. will spend less time answering employee inquiries.
-A good ATA system will make the following information readily available:
+By making this information available on-line, your HR and payroll departments will spend less time answering employee inquiries.
+Therefore, a good ATA system will make the following information readily available:

 - Hours worked.

 - History of dates when PTO was taken.